JosBogan/sei-project-2/readme.md

 ## Featured Code

-The following code is part of the Asteroid Card component that renders an individual asteroid on the index page.
+The following code is part of the AsteroidCard component that renders an individual asteroid on the index page.
 As it was my first project utilizing React.js and JSX I was happy with how all of the conditional rendering came through.
-The array of Asteroids is being mapped over and then for each one, this component is being rendered, with the asteroid data being passed down as props.
-There are also a couple of conditions to check if the asteroid passed down is the aseroid closest to earth on that day, which was passed down through the `large` prop
+The array of asteroids is being mapped over and then for each one, this component is being rendered, with the asteroid data being passed down as props.
+There are also a couple of conditions to check if the asteroid passed down is the asteroid closest to earth on that day, which was passed down through the `large` prop

 ```JSX
 render() {